 vPiuray can easily be reached by taxi from Urubamba or Ollantaytambo, and is a 30-minute walk from Chinchero.

 Would you dare spend the night inside a cliffside glass pod suspended about 1,300 feet?
-Created by Nature Vive, the Skylodge Adventure is composed of four transparent pods anchored on a mountain face.
+Created by Natura Vive, the Skylodge Adventure is composed of four transparent pods anchored on a mountain face.
 To reach the aluminum-polycarbonate capsules, guests can either hike or push their bravery to the limit by ascending the metal steps of the via ferrata route.

 From the suite or the separate dining capsule, adventure seekers have an incomparable view of the Sacred Valley by day and a clear sight of countless stars by night.
 Besides the breathtaking scenery, the reward for such daring behavior is the gastronomic offerings from this unique hotel, including a four-course dinner.